PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

 PPO-Penalty
 ~~~~~~~~~~~

-TRPO actually suggests using a penalty instead of a constraint to solve the unconstrained optimization problem:
+TRPO suggests using a penalty instead of a constraint to solve the unconstrained optimization problem:

 .. _ppo-eq-3: